L9Tigrotto/The-Wonder-Years/README.md

 ### The Small Things Matter
 Crops harvest with a satisfying click.
 Your inventory organizes itself.
 Items don't vanish into the void when you're not careful.
 A hundred tiny improvements that you'll only notice when they save you from frustration.

+## 🎓 New to Modded Minecraft?
+Don't worry!
+The Wonder Years includes guided quests that introduce you to new features at your own pace.
+These in-game tutorials help you discover what's possible without overwhelming you with information.

 ## 🎮 Your Journey Begins

 Starting a world in The Wonder Years is like opening your eyes after a long sleep.
 Everything looks familiar, but somehow more vivid, more alive, more *possible*.

-I've included a gentle guide system—think of it as a wise friend pointing out interesting things rather than a demanding teacher.
-You'll discover new features naturally, at your own pace, when you're ready for them.
+I've included an in-game quest system—think of it as a wise friend pointing out interesting things rather than a demanding teacher.
+These optional quests will introduce you to new features and mods naturally, perfect for players new to modding.

 Some discoveries you'll make in your first hour.
 Others might take weeks to find.
 All of them will feel like they've always belonged.